thosgood/this-weeks-finds/markdown/51-100/week059.md

 that made sense; you can work it out yourself, of course.

-My convention for numbering the seven dwarves in the picture above is *completely arbitrary*, so don\'t bother remembering it - make up your own if you prefer!
+My convention for numbering the seven dwarves in the picture above is *completely arbitrary*, so don't bother remembering it - make up your own if you prefer!
 The convention I chose looks sort of weird at first, but it has a couple of endearing features: